Siggg/culottes/README.md

 Here are some useful command lines for contributing code once you have cloned this repo.
 This is more or less my workflow.

+Will incorporate latest changes from the remote repo into the current branch of your local repo :

+  git pull

 Will build and test your code :

   export CHROME_BIN=/usr/bin/chromium-browser